Enjoyed for centuries, tea is one of the healthiest food or drink choices.

 Many mushrooms have medicinal properties, but have you ever tried mushroom tea?

-If not, you may want to look into chaga tea.
+If not, you may want to look into Chaga mushroom tea.

-Chaga mushrooms are a type of fungus that grow on birch trees, and making them into tea simply involves boiling a piece of the dried mushroom.
+Chaga mushrooms are a type of fungus that grows on birch trees, and making them into tea simply involves boiling a piece of the dried mushroom.

 It is a common daily drink in Siberia, and people believe it has important health and longevity benefits.

 Firstly, preliminary research into the potential benefits of the Chaga mushroom seems interesting.

 However, these clinical trials tend to use higher concentrations of the mushroom than what you will find in the tea.
 There is also no high-level evidence (yet) that these effects occur in humans drinking the tea.

 That said, the mushroom is full of phytonutrients, and it’s reasonable to suggest that drinking the tea will do our body good.